-But it is on the western slopes of Haleakala that the main battle goes on.
-Here Naulu masses his heaviest formations and wins his greatest victories.
+Every day and every day this unending battle goes on.
+Ukiukiu is the name of the trade-wind that comes raging down out of wins his greatest victories.
 Ukiukiu grows weak toward late afternoon, which is the way of all trade-winds, and is driven backward by Naulu.
 Naulu's generalship is excellent.
 All day he has been gathering and packing away immense reserves.
 As the afternoon draws on, he welds them into a solid column, sharp-pointed, miles in length, a mile in width, and hundreds of feet thick.
 This column he slowly thrusts forward into the broad battle-front of Ukiukiu, and slowly and surely Ukiukiu, weakening fast, is split asunder.
 But it is not all bloodless.
 At times Ukiukiu struggles wildly, and with fresh accessions of strength from the limitless north-east, smashes away half a mile at a time of Naulu's column and sweeps it off and away toward West Maui.
-Sometimes, when the two charging armies meet end-on, a tremendous perpendicular whirl results, the cloud-masses, locked together, mounting thousands of feet into the air and turning over and over.
+Sometimes, when the two charging armies meet endon, a tremendous perpendicular whirl results, the cloud-masses, locked together, mounting thousands of feet into the air and turning over and over.
 A favourite device of Ukiukiu is to send a low, squat formation, densely packed, forward along the ground and under Naulu.
 When Ukiukiu is under, he proceeds to buck.
 Naulu's mighty middle gives to the blow and bends upward, but usually he turns the attacking column back upon itself and sets it milling.
 And all the while the ragged little skirmishers, stray and detached, sneak through the trees and canyons, crawl along and through the grass, and surprise one another with unexpected leaps and rushes; while above, far above, serene and lonely in the rays of the setting sun, Haleakala looks down upon the conflict.
-And so, the night.
-But in the morning, after the fashion of trade-winds, Ukiukiu gathers strength and sends the hosts of Naulu rolling back in confusion and rout.
-And one day is like another day in the battle of the clouds, where Ukiukiu and Naulu strive eternally on the slopes of Haleakala.